-4.3.15.3.1 Debt shallwill be structured to achieve the lowest possible net overall cost to the Sanitation District balanced against potential risks given market conditions, the urgency of the capital program, and the nature and type of security to be provided. -Structuring options shall
+- 5.3.1 Debt shall be structured to achieve the lowest possible net overall cost to the Sanitation District balanced against potential risks given market conditions, the urgency of the capital program and the nature and type of security to be provided.
+Structuring options shall also consider available opportunities related to maximizing earnings and minimizing costs while complying with all Arbitrage regulations, including the timing of issuance and current market conditions. - 5.3.2 The term of Sanitation District debt issues shall not extend beyond the useful life of the project and generally shall not extend beyond 30 years unless there are compelling factors which make it necessary to extend the term further. - 5.3.3 For the issuance of new money debt, the Sanitation District shall consider the appropriate amount to be sold based on the overall debt versus revenue funding targets as part of its long-term capital plan and prior to each issuance of new money debt. - 5.3.4 New money debt issued by the Sanitation District shall be structured to provide for either level principal or level debt service on an individual issuance or aggregate debt service basis.
+Deferring the repayment of principal shall be avoided except in select instances where it will take a period of time before project revenues are sufficient to pay debt service.
+Ascending debt service shall generally be avoided. - 5.3.4.1 The Sanitation District shall consider target financial ratios (including debt service coverage) and future financial flexibility when determining the structure of its new money debt.

-- also consider available opportunities related to maximizing earnings and minimizing costs while complying with all Arbitrage regulations, including the timing of issuance and current market conditions. - 4.3.25.3.2 The term of Sanitation District debt issues shallould not extend beyond the useful life of the project and generally shallould not extend beyond 30 years unless there are compelling factors which make it necessary to extend the term further. - 4.3.35.3.3 For the issuance of new money debt, the Sanitation District shallould consider the appropriate amount to be sold based on the overall debt-versus revenue-funding targets as part of its long-term capital plan and prior to each issuance of new money debt. - 4.3.45.3.4 New money debt issued by the Sanitation District shallould be structured to provide for either level principal or level debt service on an individual issuance or aggregate debt service basis. -Deferring the repayment of principal shallould be avoided except in select instances where it will take a period of time before project revenues are sufficient to pay debt service. -Ascending debt service shallould generally be avoided. - 4.3.4.1 The Sanitation District shallould consider target financial ratios (including debt service coverage) and future financial flexibility when determining the structure of its new money debt. - 4.3.55.3.5 Variable Rate Obligations When appropriate, the Sanitation District may choose to issue variable rate obligations, or securities that pay a rate of interest that varies according to a predetermined formula or results from a periodic remarketing or auction of the securities. - 4.3.5.15.3.5.1 The maximum level of net variable rate obligations incurred shall not exceed 150% of the level of available invested reserves. -The percentage is intended to reflect the inherent relationship between taxable and tax-exempt interest rates based on the highest marginal federal income tax rate. -Such percentage should be adjusted as the highest marginal federal income tax changes.
+- 5.3.5 Variable Rate Obligations When appropriate, the Sanitation District may choose to issue variable rate obligations or securities that pay a rate of interest that varies according to a predetermined formula or results from a periodic remarketing or auction of the securities. - 5.3.5.1 The maximum level of net variable rate obligations incurred shall not exceed 150% of the level of available invested reserves.
+The percentage is intended to reflect the inherent relationship between taxable and tax-exempt interest rates based on the highest marginal federal income tax rate.
+Such percentage should be adjusted as the highest marginal federal income tax changes.

-4.45.4 Credit Objectives-
+5.4 Credit Objectives

-4.4.1.15.4.1.1 The Sanitation District shallould monitor its the Sanitation District's current and projected key financial ratios (e.g., debt service coverage, debt-to-equity, net floating rate exposure, reserve level) in comparison to those of other similar municipal entities. -These ratios shallould be updated and compared prior to the issuance of new money debt or the restructuring of existing debt.
-The Sanitation District shallwill consider these ratios in its financial management policies.
+- 5.4.1 The Sanitation District's goal is to maintain or improve its bond ratings.
+To that end, prudent financial management policies shall be adhered to in all areas. - 5.4.1.1 The Sanitation District shall monitor its current and projected key financial ratios (e.g., debt service coverage, debt-to-equity, net floating rate exposure, reserve level) in comparison to those of other similar municipal entities.
+These ratios shall be updated and compared prior to the issuance of new money debt or the restructuring of existing debt.
+The Sanitation District shall consider these ratios in its financial management policies.

-4.4.25.4.2 Rating Agencies-
+5.4.2 Rating Agencies